mdhack/mdhack.tech/README.md

 If you messed up while improving this code, contact Mingjie the master via email [jiang@mingjie.info](mailto:jiang@mingjie.info) to get punished and fixed!

+Do not forget to run `gulp build` after making changes to minize assets!

 ## License
 ```
 MIT License